Hans P. Eugster

-Hans Peter Eugster (November 19, 1925 in Igis, Switzerland – December 17, 1987 in Baltimore, USA) was a Swiss-American geochemist, mineralogist, and petrologist.
+Hans Peter Eugster (November 19, 1925, in Igis, Switzerland – December 17, 1987, in Baltimore, US) was a Swiss-American geochemist, mineralogist, and petrologist.

 Education

 Eugster studied at ETH Zurich with Diplom in 1948 and D.Sc. in 1951 under Paul Niggli with a dissertation on metamorphic recrystallization in the eastern part of the Aar massif.
 As a postdoctoral fellow, Eugster studied optical spectroscopy from 1951 to 1952 at the Massachusetts Institute of Technology, where he was also influenced by research on petrology done by James Burleigh Thompson's team at Harvard University.

 Career

 Eugster then went to the Geophysical Laboratory of the Carnegie Institution in Washington, DC.
 There, from 1952 to 1958, he studied experimental mineralogy under Hatten Yoder, specializing in high temperatures and aqueous fluid pressures.

 He investigated the Green River Formation, later followed by worldwide investigations of other salt deposits.
 He became in 1958 Associate Professor of Experimental Petrology at Johns Hopkins University and in 1960 Professor.
-From 1983 to 1987 he was the director of the Faculty of Geosciences.
+From 1983 to 1987 he was the director of the faculty of geosciences.
 He was also an adjunct professor at the University of Wyoming from 1970 onwards.
 He died unexpectedly from an aortic rupture.